Table of Contents

 By giving you a comprehensive approach to addiction treatment, the ultimate goal of medication-assisted treatment is for you to reach full recovery.
 You will be equipped to live a self-directed life with the tools you receive.

-Differences between Medication-Assisted Treatment and Medication-Based Treatment
+Medication-Assisted Treatment vs. Medication-Based Treatment

 Medication-assisted treatment and medication-based treatment are popular forms of treating substance dependency.
 Although both are closely related in practice, there are some distinct differences.